Home » Koh Chang » Nightlife

 • On Hat Sai Noi, Djembe House is somewhat of an institution – a ramshackle, smoky kind of joint which also throws occasional parties and enjoys many a drum-a-thon.

-• On Bang Bao Beach, head to either The Beach Cafe or Green Garden Restaurant down on the sand or behind the beach on the creek, Ginger Home (Chan Siam) has live music, full bar and a great atmosphere.
+• On Bang Bao Beach, head to either The Beach Cafe or Green Garden Restaurant down on the sand or behind the beach on the creek, Ginger Home (Chan Siam) offers live music, full bar and a great atmosphere.

-UPDATED July 23 for 23/24 Season
+UPDATED April 26 for 26/27 Season

 Return to Koh Chang Island Guide